organicaudio/useful-code-snippets2/docs/spring/spring-production.md

 ## logging

 In order to explicitly configure logging you need to create a slf4j conform logging configuration, which lies under **resources/**.
 A [comprehensive documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-logging) on logging is provided by spring.
+If want to log to a file you need to specify **logging.file.name** or **logging.file.path** property.

-A logback-spring.xml example from [Baeldung](https://www.baeldung.com/spring-boot-logging):
+A **logback-spring.xml** example from [Baeldung](https://www.baeldung.com/spring-boot-logging):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>